davidyen1124/portfolio/README.md

 2. Click to start
 3. Get lost in the magnificence of my work
 4. Try not to bump into the virtual walls
+5. To run locally clone the repo, run `npm install` then `npm run dev`

 ## 🤔 Why?